ScooloV/bbpedia/docs/core_rules/blood_bowl_stadia.md

 **D6**

 Blood Bowl also uses regular six-sided dice, marked 1to 6.
-It is common for the '6' to be replaced by a logo - either that of the game or a specificc team - on many Blood Bowl dice.
+It is common for the '6' to be replaced by a logo - either that of the game or a specific team - on many Blood Bowl dice.

 *D3:* The rules might also call for a D3 to be rolled, but an actual three-sided dice is not necessary.
 To roll a D3, simply roll a D6 and halve the result, rounding fractions up.